 Aerial View of Ras al Khaimah, UAE

-The United Arab Emirates and Dubai offer favourable business condition for companies across all sectors (here), in particular to global trading and holding companies, but also to smart players in today's digital economy (internet startups, blockchain companies, technology companies, eBusiness, e-commerce) and their new business models (here).
+The United Arab Emirates and Dubai offer favourable business condition for companies across all sectors (here), in particular to global trading and holding companies, but also to smart players in today's digital economy (internet startups, technology companies, eBusiness, e-commerce) and their new business models (here).

 In general, anyone wishing to establish, register and incorporate a company in Dubai, a head office, a branch, a subsidiary or simply set up a start-up enterprise in the UAE benefits from (i) comparatively low corporate taxes - 9% or their total absence (such as in so-called free trade zones) (ii) a low VAT rate - 5% (iii) a significant banking infrastructure: Emirates NBD, Mashreq Bank etc. (iv) the availability of skilled labor at competitive salaries and (v) the UAE's status as a global trading hub: the port of Jebel Ali near Dubai (here) is the largest and busiest seaport in the entire Middle East.